felangel/bloc/docs/flutterbloccoreconcepts.md

 [bloc_provider.dart](_snippets/flutter_bloc_core_concepts/bloc_provider_lazy.dart.md ':include')

 In some cases, `BlocProvider` can be used to provide an existing bloc to a new portion of the widget tree.
-This will be most commonly used when an existing `bloc` needs to be made available to a new route.
+This will be most commonly used when an existing `cubit` needs to be made available to a new route.
 In this case, `BlocProvider` will not automatically close the bloc since it did not create it.

 [bloc_provider.dart](_snippets/flutter_bloc_core_concepts/bloc_provider_value.dart.md ':include')